 The manor house was built by Hugh de Plais, a tenant of William de Warenne, the powerful Earl of Surrey.
 The design of the outer bailey is similar to Warenne's fortress of Castle Acre, so it seems reasonable to assume that Hugh de Plaiz copied the layout of his lord's great castle or his own more restrained manor house.

-The de Plais family owned Weeting Castle until the 14th century, and despite its name, they never attempted to fortify it and turn it into a fortified residence.
+The de Plais family-owned Weeting Castle until the 14th century, and despite its name, they never attempted to fortify it and turn it into a fortified residence.
 It is clear that the de Plais family did not intend to create a defensive fortress, but instead, they wanted a statement to demonstrate their wealth and status.

-In the 14th century the castle passed by marriage to the Howards, Earls of Norfolk.
+In the 14th century, the castle passed by marriage to the Howards, Earls of Norfolk.
 The Howards had other great houses, and let Weeting Castle decay.
 It was finally abandoned around 1390.

-The remains of the manor include a rectangular south tower and the 3-story high shell that formed the south end of the chamber block, a private residence for the de Plais family.
+The remains of the manor include a rectangular south tower and the three-storey high shell that formed the south end of the chamber block, a private residence for the de Plais family.
 The chamber block included a latrine block, with three cubicles draining into a ground floor chamber.
 In the outer wall of this chamber was a small door, allowing the contents to be cleaned out periodically.
 The door stands just above the moat. which makes you wonder if the latrine contents were simply emptied into the moat.

 The other partial remains are those of the hall, where the family entertained guests.
 Excavations revealed a free-standing kitchen, shielded from view of visitors by a boundary wall.
 Separating the kitchen from the living area probably served two purposes; the sound and smell of food preparation would not disturb the family and their guests, and the risk of fire spreading could be minimised.
 Of course, the downside was that food might well be cold by the time it arrived at the lord's table.